jenkins-infra/update-center2/README.md

 	* Nexus index file in repository.
 	* If not specified, .index/nexus-maven-repository-index.gz is used.
 	* Default: null
+* -directLink
+	* Use the links into the maven repository as the plugin URL.
 * -download
 	* Build download server layout
 	* Default: null